Isabel Maxwell: Other interests

 Maxwell was a member of Israel Venture Network (IVN), an organization founded in 2001 by Éric Benhamou.
 She was the chairperson of the IVN Social Entrepreneur Fellowship Program, from 2004-2010.
 She spoke on several occasions for and on behalf of IVN at conferences such as WEBBIT in Istanbul in Turkey.

 Maxwell has been a director of the Peres center for peace and has also been involved in fundraising for Soroka Medical Center.
 She has served on the board of the American Friends of the Yitzhak Rabin Center.

-She has worked as a consultant for startup companies and venture capitalists.

-She is president of Blue World Alliance (Globalsolver Foundation).